Skip to content

 Is University of Minnesota-Duluth Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of University of Minnesota-Duluth earn a median of $62,616, roughly in line with national averages for graduates.
+Ten years out, alumni of University of Minnesota-Duluth earn a median of $62,616, roughly in line with the national average for college graduates.

 $52,840